ApiLogicServer/Docs/docs/Sample-Integration.md

 &nbsp;

-The following `apply_customizations` process simulates:
+The following `add-cust` process simulates:

 * Adding security to your project using a CLI command, and
 * Using your IDE to: